 - Styling options (display image on top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colours, font types and more.

 To learn how to add testimonials in WordPress, see the tutorial below:

 In Summary …

-Customer reviews and testimonials are great sources of content that help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
-Always ask for feedback, reviews, and testimonials from existing clients, and start publishing these on your web site.
+Testimonials and customer reviews are powerful sources of content that help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for feedback, reviews, and testimonials from your customers or clients, and publish positive content about your business on your website.

-The articles below are a great source of information on creating effective users testimonials and were also used when researching information for sections of this article:
+The articles below are a great source of information on creating effective clients testimonials and were also used when researching information for sections of this article: